 For example, when you are depressed, you may isolate yourself because you think you will bring everyone else’s mood down by hanging out with them.
 You could also think you are worthless and have no purpose in life.

-If you are struggling mentally and that is why you feel like you don’t belong anywhere, it is advisable to seek professional help from a therapist as soon as possible because the feeling may worsen and lead to self-destructive behaviors such as suicide and self-harm.
+If you are struggling mentally and that is the reason why you feel like you don’t belong anywhere, it is advisable to seek professional help from a therapist as soon as possible because the feeling may worsen and lead to self-destructive behaviors such as suicide and self-harm.

 You could also reach out to a friend or a family member, or call a suicide prevention hotline for help.
 Here is a list of SUICIDE CRISIS LINES BY COUNTRY.